tdammers/sprinkles/doc/guide/020-data-backends.markdown

 - This backend will only produce data for POST requests, since GET requests do not have a body.

+MIME type detection: from request header.

+Default: `fetch: one`

 ## The `literal` Backend